Meet: Sara Green

 What was the biggest factor in your decision to enroll at Georgia Southern?

-Why did you decide to major in Writing and Linguistics as opposed to other majors?
+Why did you decide to major in Writing & Linguistics as opposed to other majors?

 How do you plan to apply your skills as a writer in your everyday life and how did majoring in Writing and Linguistics at Georgia Southern allow you to develop those skills?

-What advice would you give to students considering a major in Writing and Linguistics?
+What advice would you give to students considering a major in Writing & Linguistics?

-Is there a specific experience you’ve had in the Writing and Linguistics department that you value?
+Is there a specific experience you’ve had in the Writing & Linguistics department that you value?

-- I submitted a scene from a novel I’ve been working on as a manuscript in Dr. Welford’s class.
-I got to sit down with her and another student and workshop it together.
+I submitted a scene from a novel I’ve been working on as a manuscript in a class.
+I got to sit down with the professor and another student and workshop it together.
 It was an amazing experience, and the fact that I can get such honest and thorough feedback makes me feel unbelievably lucky.

 How well would you say your experiences at Georgia Southern have prepared you for graduate school and employer demands?

-- Before becoming a Writing and Linguistics major, I felt my dream of being a writer was far-fetched.
+Before becoming a Writing & Linguistics major, I felt my dream of being a writer was far-fetched.
 Now it feels as though it’s within reach.
 All you need is determination and support, which I receive daily at Georgia Southern.